6 keys of business texting etiquette for better conversations

 Just the beginning of business texting etiquette

 Ultimately, business texting etiquette helps you focus on crafting professional, personal messages.
-This allows you to create connections and build relationships with your contacts and customers.
-Be patient and thoughtful in how you communicate and your business will continue to grow.
+That way you create connections and build relationships with your prospects and customers.
+I promise that as long as you are patient and thoughtful in how you communicate, your company will continue to grow.